 The Perevalnoe project includes the Perevalnoe processing plant and the Perevalnoe deposit.
 The plant produced gravity and flotation concentrates which were transported and leached at the Yubileyniy processing plant to produce Doré bars.
-In 2021, two zones at the Perevalnoe deposit were depleted and in the first half of 2022, the Perevalnoe CIP mill was stopped and mothballed.

-No further gravity and flotation concentrates were produced during the year.
-In 2022, GE production from Perevalnoe concentrates at the Yubileyniy mill amounted to 9.79 koz, a decrease of 60% compared to 2021.
+In 2022, the Perevalnoe CIP mill was stopped and mothballed following the depletion of open pit mines.
+In 2023, GE production from Perevalnoe concentrates at the Yubileyniy mill amounted to 2.52 koz, a decrease of 74% compared to 2022.